 As at 30 September 2023, the Air Astana Group leased all of its current fleet, of which 39 were under operating lease (without transfer of title) and eight were under finance lease (with transfer of title).
 The Air Astana Group's payments under these leases were U.S. \$201.6 million, U.S. \$119.3 million and U.S. \$103.1 million for 2022, 2021 and 2020 and U.S. \$160.4 million for the nine-month period ended 30 September 2023.
 These lease agreements contain customary termination events and also require the Air Astana Group to comply with certain additional requirements such as to insure the aircraft and return in a specific condition.
 Failure to comply with such requirements could result in a default under the relevant agreement, and ultimately in a re-possession of the relevant aircraft.
-Certain of these agreements also contain cross-default clauses, as a result of which defaults under one agreement may be treated as defaults under other lease agreements with the same lessor or across the entire fleet, and change of control clauses, including where SK ceases to hold at least 25% of shares in the Company or increases its stake above 51%.
-A failure to comply with the covenants in its aircraft lease agreements, including payment covenants, or the disposal or acquisition by SK of Shares at a level that crosses the thresholds, if not waived by the lessor, could have a negative impact on the Air Astana Group.
+Certain of these agreements also contain cross-default clauses, as a result of which defaults under one agreement may be treated as defaults under other lease agreements with the same lessor or across the entire fleet.
+Certain also include change of control clauses, including where SK ceases to hold at least 25% of shares in the Company, SK increases its stake above 51% or, unless the Company undertakes an initial public offering prior to the end of 2024, BAE ceases to hold at least 25%.
+A failure to comply with the covenants in its aircraft lease agreements, including payment covenants, or the sale by BAE or sale/acquisition by SK of Shares at a level that crosses the thresholds, if not waived by the lessor, could have a negative impact on the Air Astana Group.